deedeecx330/skyhook/README.md

 # Skyhook
-Send and receive files securely through the IPFS network
+Send and recieve files securely through the IPFS network

 # Overview
 Skyhook is a command-line tool that allows the user to securely share files over the IPFS network.